Increase Happiness with Yoga - Aura Wellness Center

 Bolstered Mental Health

-If you are struggling with mental-health concerns, you absolutely must consult with a mental-health professional for full treatment and guidance.
+If you are struggling with mental health concerns, you absolutely must consult with a mental health professional for complete treatment and guidance.
 In these consultations, you may learn that yoga can help to relieve some of the tension that you feel.
 In a study published in 2009 and updated in 2018, Harvard Health Publishing at Harvard Medical School noted that yoga can help with the struggles of anxiety and depression.
-Integrating yoga into your routine, combined with treatment from a professional, can seriously affect your life in a positive way.
+Integrating yoga into your routine, combined with treatment from a professional, can seriously positively affect your life.

 Mental Release